-*You may make an appointment for your private call with me by CLICKING HERE and going to my calendar for your appointment.
-I would also be pleased to call you back if you would send me an email as indicated on this page.
+*You may make an appointment for your private call with me by CLICKING HERE and going to my calendar for your personal appointment or, I would also be pleased to call you back if you would send me an email as indicated on this page.
 I look forward to talking to you and solving your problem.

-All communications regarding any of your immigration matters are, by law, covered by the attorney-client privilege and may not be disclosed to other persons or organizations.
+NOTE TO CLIENTS: All communications regarding any of your immigration matters are, by law, covered by the attorney-client privilege and may not be disclosed to other persons or organizations, or government agencies.
 “I take privacy seriously and I will keep your confidence”.

-Visa overstays, who leave the US may be barred from returning to the U.S. for 3 or 10 years, depending on the period overstayed.
 If your last entry into the US was legal you may have some rights even after an overstay.
 If you leave you may not be able to return (however, some waivers are available depending on individual circumstances.
-Don’t Leave without consulting an immigrations attorney whether it is myself or someone else.3 YEAR / 10 YEAR BARS FROM RETURNING TO THE US.
+Don’t Leave without consulting an immigration attorney, whether it is Amerilawgroup or otherwise.3 YEAR / 10 YEAR BARS FROM RETURNING TO THE US.

 Change of Status / Extension of Stay

 Persons who remain in the U.S. after their authorized stay are not able to extend their stay in the U.S. or adjust their status to another nonimmigrant status.
-In many cases they may also be barred from Petitioning for an Adjustment of Status (green card) and that of a Permanent resident.
+In many cases they may also be barred from Petitioning for an Adjustment of Status (green card) and and Permanent residency.
 Ie. From the status of a non-immigrant to that of an immigrant.

 The law provides that any foreign national who has stayed beyond his period of authorized stay in the U.S. must return to his country of nationality to obtain a new visa.
 As an overstay you may no longer apply at a consulate that is ‘more convenient’ or closer to the U.S. If there is no consulate in your home country of nationality which issues visas, the Secretary of State may designate a third country where those individuals can apply for a new visa.Exception to this Consequence